shailesh1729/tisp/book/set_theory/relations.md

 ## Order

-Another important type of relation is an order relation.
+Another important type of relation is an order relation over a set $X$.

 ````{prf:definition} Partial order
 :label: def-st-partial-order